Byte Records

-Byte Records is a Belgian based independent music label specialized into dance music.
+Byte Records is a Belgian-based independent music label specializing in dance music.
 The company was founded by DJ Jean-Paul De Coster in 1988 and is named after his former record store in Antwerp.
 Successful acts have included 2 Unlimited, Sash! and Sylver.

 Through the years the label had several sub-labels like B³ (Byte Blue), Byte Progressive, Discomatic and La Belle Noir.

 One of the first Byte releases was "Don't Miss The Party Line" by Jean-Paul De Coster and Peter Neefs as Bizz Nizz.
 The single was licensed by Cooltempo, a sub-label of Chrysalis (now EMI) and became a top 10 hit in the UK by the end of the 1980s.
-Together with producer Phil Wilde Jean-Paul De Coster formed the producers duo behind famous Eurodance act 2 Unlimited in the beginning of the 1990s.
-Licenses were giving by Byte to PWL Continental and ZYX Music and the act sold more than 20 million records and 50 million compilations worldwide, giving Byte Record a tremendous boost.
+Together with producer Phil Wilde Jean-Paul De Coster formed the producers duo behind the famous Eurodance act 2 Unlimited in the beginning of the 1990s.
+Licenses were given by Byte to PWL Continental and ZYX Music and the act sold more than 20 million records and 50 million compilations worldwide, giving Byte Record a tremendous boost.

 Other Eurodance acts followed and Byte became a household name in the dance community.
 Most of the artists became popular in Belgium, The Netherlands and Germany like Timeshift, CB Milton, Red 5, Sash! and DJ Peter Project.
-But due to the bad economical climate in the music industry Byte had to reduce his activities over the years.
-Since early 2004 dance act Sylver is the only remaining act signed by Byte Records.
+But due to the bad economic climate in the music industry, Byte had to reduce his activities over the years.
+Since early 2004 dance act Sylver has been the only remaining act signed by Byte Records.